 Where You Won’t Find Oats

-The upside is that there are a few diet types that are 100% oat free.
-Those include:
+The upside is that for someone who needs to avoid oats, there are a few diet types that are 100% oat free.
+If you see a recipe or food product marketed for any of these siet types, oats won’t be present.
+Those diet types include:

 Answering Your Oat Allergy Questions